Who We Are

 Todd Miller

 I live on Oak Grove Street.
 I had just sold my home in Uptown and missed working in my yard, so in 2009, I joined the Friends of Loring Park as a volunteer gardener.
 I design, plant and maintain the Triangle Garden beside the horse shoe courts.
-I also oversee the commemorative brick program in the Garden of the Seasons, offer my photography on the fundraising notecards in the rec center, and I am VP of the board.
+I also oversee the commemorative brick program in the Garden of the Seasons, offer my photography on the fundraising notecards in the rec center.
 I love being active in Loring Park as a way of 'giving back' to a community that is so culturally rich and socially important in the downtown area.
+I designed, installed, and maintain the West Circle Garden.

 Richard Anderson, Treasurer